 To fully explore the potentials of next-generation MIMO systems and meet various wireless communication requirements, signal processing is important but facing many challenges for both new and experienced researchers:

 \emph{(a).
 Various Design Requirements}: Next-generation MIMO, especially XL-MIMO, integrates a wide spectrum of design parameters, scenarios, and objectives essential for high-efficiency and reliable communication.
 Taking the beamforming design as an example, there are numerous variables (e.g., digital and analog combining/precoding schemes), objectives (for instance, rate maximization, error minimization, and energy efficiency maximization), and scenarios (such as multi-user, ISAC, and UAV communications).
-These complexities pose significant challenges for new researchers in formulating appropriate optimization problems that accurately capture specific characteristics and meet diverse communication requirements.
-Besides, experienced researchers should consider trade-offs between different objectives in various scenarios, such as balancing higher rate performance with increased energy consumption.
-Besides, the theoretical beamforming design should be practically implementable, requiring the consideration of real-world design requirements and constraints.
+These complex aspects pose significant challenges for beginners to formulate feasible optimization problems that accurately capture specific characteristics and meet diverse communication requirements.
+Furthermore, to enhance the practical implementation of studied designs, experienced researchers need to consider trade-offs between different objectives in various scenarios, such as the balance between the higher rate performance and increased energy consumption.
+Furthermore, the theoretical beamforming design should be practically implementable, requiring the consideration of real-world design requirements and constraints.

 \emph{(b).
 Intractable Optimization Problems}: Signal processing design frequently involves complex optimization design problems with various objectives, variables, and constraints, rendering them intractable to solve.
 Many optimization methods with distinct properties and suitability for different scenarios are employed, including alternating optimization, Riemannian manifold optimization, genetic algorithm, and deep learning-aided algorithm.
-Therefore, first, it is challenging to choose an efficient optimization method tailored to their specific problem.
+Therefore, first, it is challenging to choose an efficient optimization method suitable for their specific problem.
 Second, there is the intricacy of transforming non-convex optimization problems through various steps to render them solvable by optimization techniques.
 This conversion process, necessitated by the unique features of the optimization problems at hand, demands substantial time and effort.